openculturas/openculturas-distribution/README.md

 Please read the [Development guidelines](DEVELOPMENT.md) before you start.

-We recommend to use https://ddev.com for development.
+We recommend using https://ddev.com for development.

 At the moment the source code is privately hosted and mirrored to https://github.com/openculturas/openculturas-distribution.
 To create a new release on drupal.org we push the used git branch/tag to https://git.drupalcode.org/project/openculturas.